ianstormtaylor/slate/docs/api/transforms.md

 Transforms that operate on nodes.

+###### `Transforms.insertFragment(editor: Editor, fragment: Node[], options?)`

+Insert of fragment of nodes at the specified location in the document.
+If no location is specified, insert at the current selection.

+Options: `{at?: Location, hanging?: boolean, voids?: boolean}`

 ###### `Transforms.insertNodes(editor: Editor, nodes: Node | Node[], options?)`

 Insert `nodes` at the specified location in the document.
 If no location is specified, insert at the current selection.
 If there is no selection, insert at the end of the document.